-In response to the Coronavirus (COVID-19) pandemic, the Treasury and IRS issued new guidance that calls for a tax deadline extension, moving the customary April 15 deadline to July 15, 2020.
+In response to the Coronavirus (COVID-19) pandemic, the Treasury and IRS issued new instructions that call for a tax deadline extension, moving the customary April 15 deadline to May 17, 2021.
 Read more to learn about the relevant details and how they impact your situation.

-In March, the COVID-19 pandemic led the Treasury and IRS to delay when Americans are required to file their tax returns, calling for an automatic tax deadline extension to July 15, 2020 for your 2019 taxes.
+In March of 2020, the COVID-19 pandemic led the Treasury and IRS to delay when Americans are required to file their tax returns, calling for an automatic tax deadline extension to July 15, 2020 for your 2019 taxes.
 The three-month extension will automatically apply to calendar year filing individuals, inclusive of the self-employed, trusts and estates as well as C corporations.

 While the automatic tax deadline extension doesn't require you to file Form 4868 to request the extension, you still have this option if you need more time (specifically until October 15, 2020).
 Remember, as with all extensions you apply for, you'll still need to pay any estimated tax liability by July 15 or face underpayment penalties and interest charges.

 To understand how individuals (including self-employed individuals, trusts and estates) and corporations will be impacted by this tax deadline extension, read more below.

 How are individuals affected by the tax deadline extension?

 The tax extension deadline generally applies to all calendar year tax-paying entities, including individuals, self-employed persons, and trusts and estates.
 The Treasury and IRS announced the deferment of filing your federal tax return as well as specific federal tax payments.
 This delay in payment comes interest- and penalty-free, for 90 days, until July 15, regardless of the amount owed.

 Furthermore, anyone who needs to make quarterly estimated tax payments also has until July 15 to submit these payments.
 This means your 2020 tax year first and second quarter estimated tax payments, previously due on April 15 and June 15, are now both deferred until July 15.